algolia/value-engineering-interview-question/README.md

 ### Guidelines:
 - The task can be solved in either SQL or Python.
+- The data is stored in parquet files, and is available in the `data` directory.
 - We are not looking for a complete solution, we are interested in seeing how you approach the problem and what you are able to accomplish in the time given.

 ### Assumptions that can be made: